tim50687/What_I_Learned/leetcode/array/fast_and_slow_pointer.md

 ## Algorithm

+### Find the middle of a linked list

+- Use two pointers, one slow and one fast.

+    - The slow pointer moves one step at a time.
+    - The fast pointer moves two steps at a time.

 ### Floyd's Cycle Detection Algorithm

 - Floyd's cycle-finding algorithm is a pointer algorithm that uses only two pointers, which move through the sequence at different speeds.